-Furthermore it has to be checked that every user requirement complies with the require-305 ments defined in SVVP [6].
+Furthermore it has to be checked that every user requirement complies with the requirements defined in SVVP [6].

 A.2 SPMP

 The SQA team must check whether the goals of the project are clearly described.
 A life cycle approach for the project must be defined.
 The SQA team must ensure that the SPMP is realistic by checking: